 The Tapestry Flags are designed to help you categorise your reflections so you can find them later!
 They are taken from education and research vocabulary and you can choose the ones you would like to use on your account.
 They include types of Play, Characteristics of Effective Learning, Management and Operations and the Learning Environment.
 You can then search for all the reflections with that flag – this can be useful if you are planning a staff meeting, in house training, or getting ready for any important visitors!

-You can add photos or videos to your reflection.
+You can add photos, videos, or documents to your reflection.
 You can add single or multiple files, and be given the status of the upload(s).
 Once they’re uploaded you always have the option to delete any files as well as editing the media, such as cropping or rotating pictures.
 This is really useful if you’re used to writing or noting down ideas, and want to upload a picture of your note, with a commentary alongside it, especially if you are getting used to Reflective Practice, or don’t always have an iPad to hand!